Living with phenylketonuria can be challenging. These strategies may help:

 - Let your child manage his or her diet as early as possible.
 Toddlers can make choices about which cereal, fruit or vegetable they'd like to eat and help measure out portions.
 They can also help themselves to pre-measured snacks.
 Older children can help with menu planning, pack their own lunches and keep their own food records.

-- Make your grocery list and your meals with the whole family in mind.
+- Make your grocery list and meals with the whole family in mind.
 A cupboard full of restricted foods can be tempting and irritating to a child or adult with PKU, so try to limit the number of forbidden foodstuffs.
 Also, try to avoid making separate meals that single out a child with PKU.
 Instead, make one meal for the whole family, even if the child with PKU can't eat everything.
-Serve stir-fried vegetables with meat, cashews and rice on the side, or set up a salad bar with low-protein and high-protein options.
+Serve stir-fried vegetables that are lower in protein.
+If the other family members wish, they can add peas, corn, meat and rice.
+Or set up a salad bar with low-protein and moderate-protein options.
 You can also serve the whole family a delicious low-phenylalanine soup or curry.

 - Talk to teachers and other staff in your child's school.
 Your child's teachers and cafeteria staff can be a big help with the PKU diet if you take the time to explain its importance and how it works.
 By working with your child's teachers, you can also plan ahead for special school events and parties so that your child always has a treat to eat.